- Oops!Something went wrong.Please try again later.

 “I simply cannot wait to get on set to work with this group of young actors,” Moreno said.
 “What an ensemble, and I look forward to passing the baton to this next generation of Sharks!”

 She also recently shared some thoughts on the rough draft of the script.
-“I’ve only read a very, very rough [version] of the script,” Moreno said in an interview with Sirius XM.
+“I’ve only read a very, very rough [version] of the script,” Moreno said in a 2019 interview with Sirius XM.
 “And it’s very rough, meaning tons of stuff is gonna be changed.
 For instance, [writer] Tony [Kushner] did the Spanish parts with his dictionary Spanish, which was horrific.”

 Moreno later shared that she asked Spielberg about it.